drghirlanda/alex/Docs/AlexManual.md

   these values with uniform distribution.

 - **Response** is the key subjects are instructed to press if they want to respond.
-Note that this can also be set on a per-stimulus basis, see [here](#responses).
+Note that this can also be set on a per-trial basis, see [here](#responses).
 \label{maxresponses}

 - **MaxResponses** is the maximum number of response a subject is allowed to make in one trial.
 There are essentially two useful settings.
-If you set this to 1 the trial ends with the first response (the S2 is presented if appropriate, of course).
-If you set it to an unrealistically large value, say 1000, you can record any number of responses per trial.
-Each of these may result in an S2 being presented, as described above.
+If you set this to 1, the trial ends with the first response (the S2 is presented if appropriate, of course).
+If you set it to an unrealistically large value, say 1000, you can record any number of responses per trial, each of which may result in an S2 being presented.
 Note that you can set MaxReponses to a different value for different trial types, by including a MaxResponses column in `Phases.csv` (see the [section on text files](#textfiles) for an example).
 If a MaxResponses column exists, but the value is empty for some stimuli, the MaxResponses value in `Parameters.csv` will be looked up.
   If MaxResponses is not set there, it is given a default value of 1.

 The next few parameters control the screen background color while the experiment is running and the color, font, and size of text used for